gerald-encabo/guardian-credit-card-app/README.md

 This credit card react app is responsive on all devices with multiple pages and components.
 The images used are from unDraw.co, and icons are from the built library react-icon.

-Part 1: Focusing on Front-End UI developement <br/>
+Part 1: Focus on Front-End UI developement <br/>
 https://github.com/gerald-encabo/credit-card-app

 Part 2: Continues with Back-End featuring login, logout & registration <br/>